beemorris/beemorris.github.io/_teaching/2021-fall-language-and-computers.md

 location: "Bloomington, IN"
 ---

-I am shadowing my advisor Sandra Kübler.
-I am also helping with syllabus development, lecturing, and am available for office hours.
+I shadowed my advisor Sandra Kübler.
+I also helped with syllabus development, facilitating and participating in class discussions, and was available for office hours.